-More and more employers are realizing the positive effects of flexible work arrangements on business outcomes and employee satisfaction.
-Of course there are still some doubts and uncertainties remaining to be addressed, but within a wide selection of different forms of flexibility, every company can find a way to make the most out of flexible work.
+More and more employers are realizing the positive effects of flexible work arrangements on business outcomes and positive work attitude.
+Of course there are still some doubts and uncertainties remaining to be addressed.
+Although within a wide selection of different forms of flexibility every company should be able to find a way to make the most out of flexible work.

-Whether it be through flexitime schedules, compressed work weeks, job sharing, remote work or part-time work, not only the companies and economies can profit and grow, but we can all do our share in creating a healthier environment and employing happier and healthier employees.
+Whether it be through flexitime schedules, compressed work weeks, job sharing, remote work or part-time work, not only the companies and economies can profit and grow.
+We can all do our share in creating a healthier environment and employing happier and healthier employees.